modflowpy/pymake/docs/build_apps.md

                         (default is None)
-  -v, --verbose         Verbose output to terminal. (default is False) --keep                Keep existing executable. (default is False) --zip ZIP             Zip built executable. (default is False) --meson               Use meson to build executable. (default is False)
+  -v, --verbose         Verbose output to terminal. (default is False) --keep                Keep existing executable. (default is False) --zip ZIP             Zip built executable. (default is None) --meson               Use meson to build executable. (default is False)

 Examples: